The flu vaccine during pregnancy, yay or nay?

 Special to www.JenniferMargulis.net

-First do no harm, the philosophy attributed to Hippocrates, is taught to every medical student in the country.
+Every medical student in the country learns the words First do no harm, the philosophy attributed to Hippocrates.
 A doctor has two objectives at all times: The obvious objective is to heal, but the overruling objective, before all others, is to do no harm.

 All interventions carry some risk, and we often accept these risks.
 A patient with cancer may willingly undergo chemotherapy with full knowledge that there will be serious, even potentially life-threatening, side effects.